 While these symptoms are bothersome enough, and can even be debilitating, for normal-weight women, they are even more so for obese women.
 Recent studies are showing more and more that in addition to the other health risks of being obese, having a more severe menopause and a higher risk of being impacted by menopause-related diseases need to be added to the list.

-What the studies are showing should be enough for obese women approaching menopause to have concern:
+What the studies are showing should be enough for obese women approaching menopause to have a concern:

 - Hot flashes were worse in women with BMI (Body mass index = wt in kg/ht in meter squared) over 30.